Premium Content:

 French writer Jean Genet found success later in life

-Jean Genet had a tough start at life.
+Genet had a tough start in life.
 Born in Paris in 1910, his mother put him up for adoption when he was seven months old.
-He often ran away from home and when his foster mother passed away, he was taken in by an elderly couple.
-He didn’t stay with them for long, reportedly he squandered some money he was meant to be delivering to someone else and was often going out late at night and shocking his new foster parents by wearing makeup.
+He often ran away from home, and when his foster mother passed away he was taken in by an elderly couple.
+He didn’t stay with them for long; reportedly he squandered some money he was meant to deliver to someone else and was frequently going out late at night, shocking his new foster parents by wearing makeup.

 - Advertisement -

-At the age of 15 he was sent to prison, a period who would later recount in his novel Miracle of the Rose.
-After his time in prison, he joined the Foreign Legion when he was 18, but was discharged after he was caught engaging on a homosexual act.
-He then spent time as a vagabond getting by through theft and sex work across Europe.
+At the age of 15 he was sent to prison, a period he would later recount in his novel Miracle of the Rose.
+After his time in prison, he joined the Foreign Legion when he was 18, but was discharged after he was caught engaging in a homosexual act.
+He then spent time as a vagabond, getting by through theft and sex work across Europe.

-Genet introduced himself to Jean Cocteau who was impressed with his writing and helped him get his first novel published.
-Later when authorities threatened Genet with a lifetime sentence for his multiple return visits to prison Cocteau rallied other prominent artists including Pablo Picasso and Jean-Paul Sartre to appeal to the French President to show leniency.
+Genet introduced himself to Jean Cocteau, who was impressed with his writing and helped him get his first novel published.
+Later, when authorities threatened Genet with a lifetime sentence for his repeated returns to prison, Cocteau rallied other prominent artists, including Pablo Picasso and Jean‑Paul Sartre, to appeal to the French President for leniency.
 Genet would never return to prison after this.

-Instead, his literary career flourished, he wrote many novels and plays that were often noted for their explicit portrayals of homosexuality and criminal activities.
-In the late 1950’s he also directed a short black and white film which depicted the sexual fantasies of a male prisoner and his prison warden.
+Instead, his literary career flourished.
+He wrote many novels and plays, often noted for their explicit portrayals of homosexuality and criminal activity.
+In the late 1950s he also directed a short black‑and‑white film depicting the sexual fantasies of a male prisoner and his prison warden.

-From the 1960’s Genet became politically active visiting the Black Panthers in the USA and spent time in Palestinian Refugee camps where he met Yasser Arafat.
+From the 1960s Genet became politically active, visiting the Black Panthers in the USA and spending time in Palestinian refugee camps, where he met Yasser Arafat.

-The author passed away in 1986 aged 75, he had been diagnosed with throat cancer, but it is believed he may have died as the result of a fall.
+Genet passed away in 1986, aged 75.
+He had been diagnosed with throat cancer, but it is believed he may have died as the result of a fall.

 Actor Kenneth Williams died on this day in 1988

-While Williams is remembered as playing mostly camp characters at a time when there was a lot of stigma about homosexuality, he described himself as asexual.
+While Williams is remembered for playing mostly camp characters at a time when there was significant stigma around homosexuality, he described himself as asexual.

-He died on 15th April 1988, his final diary entry read “Oh, what’s the bloody point?”.
-His cause of death was an overdose of barbiturates, the coroner declared it was not possible to tell if his death was accidental or suicide.
+He died on 15 April 1988.
+His final diary entry read, “Oh, what’s the bloody point?”.
+His cause of death was an overdose of barbiturates; the coroner declared it was not possible to determine whether his death was accidental or suicide.

-Williams kept diaries throughout his life and often spoke of suicide ideation and depressions.
-Extracts of his diaries have been published and they form the basis of several biographies.
-In 2006 his life was the subject of a television play Kenneth Williams: Fantabulosa!, Michael Sheen portrayed Williams.
+Williams kept diaries throughout his life and often wrote about suicidal ideation and depression.
+Extracts of his diaries have been published, and they form the basis of several biographies.
+In 2006 his life was the subject of the television play Kenneth Williams: Fantabulosa!, in which Michael Sheen portrayed Williams.

 In 1979 The Sisters of Perpetual Indulgence made their debut

-As religious organisations campaigned against the LGBTIQA+ communities, three men in San Francisco turned to performance art to highlight the church’s opposition to the queer communities.
-Ken Bunch (Sister Vicious PHB), Fred Brungard (Sister Missionary Position), and Baruch Golden appeared on San Francisco’s Castro Street to share their mission “to promulgate universal joy and expiate stigmatic guilt.”
+As religious organisations campaigned against LGBTIQA+ communities, three men in San Francisco turned to performance art to highlight the church’s opposition to queer people.
+Ken Bunch (Sister Vicious PHB), Fred Brungard (Sister Missionary Position) and Baruch Golden appeared on San Francisco’s Castro Street to share their mission “to promulgate universal joy and expiate stigmatic guilt.”

-They then headed off to spread their universal joy at a local nude beach, a softball game and the annual Castro Street.
-It’s said the three had obtained their real Nun’s outfits from a convent in Iowa under the guise of staging a production of The Sound of Music.
+They then headed off to spread their universal joy at a local nude beach, a softball game and the annual Castro Street Fair.
+It’s said the three obtained their real nuns’ outfits from a convent in Iowa under the guise of staging a production of The Sound of Music.

 Soon the group were staging regular fundraisers, delivering political messages with aplomb and highlighting hypocrisy.
-As the AIDS pandemic spread across the globe, and church groups at time rallied against the LGBTIQA+ communities, so too spread the membership of the Order of Perpetual Indulgence.
+As the AIDS pandemic spread across the globe, and church groups at the time rallied against LGBTIQA+ communities, the membership of the Order of Perpetual Indulgence spread too.

 OIP Staff, this post was first published in 2022 and has been updated.